 “Alan Alda was right; love is like the tides of the ocean.
 Sometimes they come in and the passion is high.
 You feel the love and the relationship is wonderful.
 Then there are times when the tide is out —sometimes way out.
 The relationship is dry and lifeless.
 The love is gone.

 “You look out at the sea and wonder if the tide will ever return.
 But if you’re patient and stay at the beach, the waves will again crash on the shore.
 The excitement and romance will return.
 You will feel love again.”

 Of course, there are always exceptions to every “rule” (especially when your “partner” quits).
-But I believe sometimes we’re so impatient because of uncomfortable circumstances that too often spouses jump out of marriage.
-As a result, they land headfirst, complicating everything all the more!
+But sometimes we’re so impatient because of uncomfortable circumstances that many spouses jump out of marriage.
+As a result, they land headfirst.
+This complicates everything all the more!

 Promise In Marriage

 I’m reminded of something Dr Norman Wright remarked about in his book, One Marriage Under God: Building an Everlasting Love: